Coin Price, Market Capitalization, Volume, Trust Score - What are they?

 An accurate market capitalization takes into account the available supply of a cryptoasset and CoinGecko works closely with project teams or coin developers to obtain such information.
 If there is a question mark, it means that we have insufficient information regarding the available supply or we have reasons to doubt the accuracy of such information.
 The market capitalization metric is a continuous work in progress for us.

-How is the available supply calculated on CoinGecko?
+How is the circulating supply calculated on CoinGecko?

-To calculate the available supply, we pull information directly from API endpoints provided by respective project teams.
-You may check out the API we use by clicking on the button beside “Available Supply”.
+To calculate the circulating supply, we pull information directly from API endpoints provided by respective project teams.
+You may check out the API we use by clicking on the button beside “Circulating Supply”.
 A couple of examples illustrated below:

-For coins with locked Foundation/Company/Founder reserved holdings, we account for them by subtracting them out from the available supply.
+For coins with locked Foundation/Company/Vested/Founder reserved holdings, we account for them by subtracting them out from the available supply.

 How frequently are all the information updated?